jkk-research/jkk-research.github.io/docs/smt25/index.md

   <figcaption>F1TENTH car</figcaption>
 </figure>

-## About SMT 2025
+## About SMT 2026

-The 2nd Sustainable Mobility and Transportation Symposium, an interdisciplinary scientific conference organized by the Audi Hungaria Faculty of Vehicle Engineering and the Vehicle Industry Reserach Center of Széchenyi István University.
+The 3rd Sustainable Mobility and Transportation Symposium, an interdisciplinary scientific conference organized by the Audi Hungaria Faculty of Vehicle Engineering and the Vehicle Industry Reserach Center of Széchenyi István University.
 The conference is dedicated to exploring the latest advancements and innovations in the field of automotive technology and transportation, and aims to bring together experts from various domains to foster collaboration, share insights, and shape the future of mobility.

 ## Official Websites

 - [smtsymposium.sze.hu](https://smtsymposium.sze.hu/)
 - [roboracer.ai](https://roboracer.ai/race.html)

-# F1/10 @SMT2025

-## Imortant Dates

-- **Competition date**: October 16th -18th, 2025
-- **Registration opens**: March 3rd, 2025
-- **Registration deadline**: September 24th, 2025

 ## Place